tiffany1618/tchieu.com/content/blog/2021/simd.md

 simply adding a value to each channel in the image.
 For simplicity, we assume that our image has already been processed into a vector for us.

-No problem - here's that function, which takes in the image as a
+Here is that function, which takes in the image as a
 {{<code text="Vec">}} of {{<code text="u8">}}'s and another  {{<code text="u8">}}, which is a value from 0-255 indicating how much we want to increase the brightness of the image by: